 Elena from Chicago unplugs her unnecessary appliances, such as her toaster and phone chargers.
 “Plug them in only as needed!” she wrote.
 Your appliances may have digital clocks and displays that use energy when they are turned off but still plugged in.
 Also called vampire power, phantom load is the extra energy sucked up by these turned-off appliances.
 Although individually a plugged-in lamp or toaster may not make a huge difference to your electricity bill, the Energy Department estimates that phantom load makes up about 10 percent of your electricity bill.

-Unplugging energy suckers such as TVs, gaming consoles, sound systems, computers and printers may seem inconvenient–and that’s where a smart powerstrip comes in.
+Unplugging energy suckers such as TVs, gaming consoles, sound systems, computers and printers may seem inconvenient–and that’s where comes in.
 You can plug multiple devices into such a device.
 For example, you can plug your computer into a “control” outlet.
 When you shut down for the night, it will turn off power to devices (like a printer and scanner) plugged into “switched” outlets.
 Other devices that must stay on always, such as a modem, can be plugged into “constant hot” outlets.

 Roy from Northbrook says he saved money by switching to LED bulbs.
 LEDs are the most sustainable light bulb on the market right now.
 Traditional bulbs expel 90 percent of the energy they use as heat, according to the Department of Energy.
 That can be a fire hazard, and a big money waster.